sei-international/LEAPMacro.jl/docs/src/config.md

     last_historical_year: 2010
 ```

 Finally, the `LEAP-sectors` parameter contains a list of indices.
-For each of these, Macro will sum up sector production across all of the sector codes listed.
+For each of these, Macro will sum up production[^3] across all of the sector codes listed.
 It will then calculate an index starting in the base year, and insert the index into the specified branches.
 In some cases, the same index might be applied to different branches.
 For example, if the supply-use table has a "services" sector but no transport, while LEAP has both a services and a commercial transport sector, the same index could be used to drive both.

 While the GDP and Employment entries can be omitted from the file if they are not needed, to exclude the `LEAP-sectors` entry, simply set it to an empty list: `LEAP-sectors: []`.
 ```yaml